tejaswigowda/book.programmingthecloud.com/src/fewtech/js/constructs.md

 # Decisions and Looping

 ## Code Blocks
-A code block in JS is statemets that are enclode in between curly braces (`{}`).
+A code block is a group of JS statements that are enclosed in between curly braces (`{}`).
 Certain code-blocks allow for modification of the execution sequence in interesting ways -- decision making and iteration.